learosema/leassembly/talk/SLIDES.md

 * transpiles it to a low-level JavaScript subset, called asmJS
 * problem of asmJS: huge amount of JS, slow parsing times
 * solution: WASM, a binary format to the rescue
-* ...it can be decoded much faster than JS can be parsed
+* can be decoded much faster than JS can be parsed

 -----------------------------------------------

-## Do I need to learn C++/Rust?
+## Do I need to learn a new programming language?

+* WebAssembly is usually not written by hand
+* Most WebAssembly introductions use C++ or Rust
 * There are more choices than just C++ or Rust
 * For example, there is AssemblyScript
 * it's a subset of TypeScript